 You will be able to check more details on its official website.

 Another Free, open-source scanner that you can use to test proxies is Angry IP Scanner.
-It operates on multiple platforms such as Windows, Linux, and Mac.
-It is also another tool to test the speeds of your proxies as it quickly pings the IP addresses in a given range.
+It operates on multiple platforms, such as Windows, Linux, and Mac.
+It is also another tool to test your proxies’ speeds as it pings the IP addresses in a given range.
 Furthermore, it can scan the ports and get the MAC addresses of proxies.
 It can also test the uptime of your proxies.

 This is a more sophisticated but free proxy checker that can detect the proxy type, exact location, speed, and level of anonymity.
 Hidemy.name renders a proxy list that it has gathered from numerous websites across the globe, including prominent and private databases.